Mistaken Identity

 Bob

-I don't think you are Alice.
+I don't think you're Alice.

 Alice

-And you clearly are not Bob.
+And you clearly aren't Bob.

 Alice